mzattera/v4j/docs/007/index.md

 ## Slot 7

 Characters in slot 7 are followed by 'o' and 'a' in slot 8 or the word ending 'y'.
 Notice 'd' followed by 'a' is very common; in addition, 'd' can also be followed by 'l', which does not happen with 's'.

-Pedestalled gallows are present in this slot, but they appear very infrequently.

 ![7](images/7.PNG)